mangila/pokedex-java/README.md

 - Daemon Service
 - Web Service
 - Common/Shared module
+- Python3 installed on the system (for pre-commit hooks)
-- cwebp installed on the system
+- cwebp installed on the system (when converting images to webp)

 ## Project Goal